nuagenetworks/monolithe/doc/Language Plugins.md

 > This assumes you have Monolithe installed and monogen-sdk command in your path.

-Simply install your package by doing in the `monolithe-markdown` directory:
+From the `monolithe-markdown` folder, simply install your package by running:

 ```
 python setup.py install